 A Brief History of Photoshop and How It Changed the World

-How a Ph.D. student and his brother built Photoshop on a Macintosh Plus in 1987, sold it to Adobe, and accidentally reshaped photography, advertising, and the way we see images.
+How two brothers built Photoshop on a Macintosh Plus in 1987, sold it to Adobe, and reshaped photography, advertising, and how we see images.

 In Short